HanaNabhan/Iot_FireSystem/README.md

 # 🔥 IoT Fire Detection System

-An Internet of Things (IoT) based fire detection and alert system using Arduino and ESP8266.
-This project is designed to detect the presence of fire or high temperature and immediately send a notification via the ESP8266 module to alert users, enabling timely response to potential hazards.
+An Internet of Things (IoT) based fire detection and alert system using Arduino and ESP.
+This project is designed to detect the presence of fire or high temperature and immediately send a notification via the ESP module to alert users, enabling timely response to potential hazards.
 ## 📸 Screenshots
 <p align="center">
   <img src="arduino_project.png" alt="Arduino Project" width="500"/>